 Proper exposure to light and dark can improve melatonin production by 50-200%.
 For optimum melatonin levels you need at least 30-60 minutes of outdoor light daily, preferably in the morning, and you need a very dark room at night.
 Sunglasses can confuse the brain, so reducing or eliminating their use is recommended.
 If you can not be outside or you live in a dark, gloomy climate, full spectrum indoor light can help.
 If you cannot darken your bedroom, use a sleep mask.

-For more than 15 years, patients have used light therapy for the treatment of SAD either individually or under the direction of a medical practitioner.
+Since the 1980s, patients have been using light therapy for the treatment of SAD either individually or under the direction of a medical practitioner.
 The most commonly used and studied form of light therapy involves the use of a light box that administers bright light during a particular time of day, usually in the morning but sometimes in the evening.
 More recently developed but less studied forms of light therapy include dawn light simulation and the use of light visors.
 The antidepressant effects of light therapy are thought to be mediated through the eyes, not through skin exposure.

 Combinations of the three components of light therapy (timing, intensity and duration) can affect the outcome of treatment.
 Long-term efficacy has not been established, and the intensity-response relationship, the optimal treatment schedule, and the long-term safety of light therapy have also not been clarified.